 - Avoid swimming during and shortly after rain - Don't let your dog foul rivers or beaches - Keep stock, especially cattle and deer, out of rivers and streams to prevent them fouling the water.

 More Information

 If you would like to know more about recreational water quality, monitoring visit our website at www.orc.govt.nz

-Kakanui River at Clifton Falls.
-This site is affected by gull colonies roosting upstream.
-It was suitable for swimming on 65% of sampling occasions last
+Hampden Beach.
+This site was suitable for swimming on all sampling occasions last summer.